mzaveiro/mars-rover/README.md

 The app is made of 3 parts:

-1. `hover_control`: script that interacts with the user.
+1. `rover_control`: script that interacts with the user.
 2. `rover.control`: parses the cmds from string to something meaningful and takes care of the command sequence.
 3. `rover.rover`: encapsulates the rover's functionalities together with a few other modules.

-The idea is that you can have more than one hover at the same time if you want, or swap `rover.control` to a web server and modify `hover_control` to send REST requests.
+The idea is that you can have more than one rover at the same time if you want, or swap `rover.control` to a web server and modify `rover_control` to send REST requests.

-The hover itself comprises `Rover` class that acts as an interface from the controller to the `Navigation`.
+The rover itself comprises `Rover` class that acts as an interface from the controller to the `Navigation`.
 That in turn takes care of the rover's allowed movements and stores its runtime information in `LocationStorage`.